EmanuelePapini/fifpy/README.md

 ### Dependencies ###
 The package has been written and tested in python3.

-Dependencies: scipy, numpy, numba, time, pyfftw (optional),  (plus other standard libraries that should be already installed)
+Dependencies: scipy, numpy, numba, sklearn, datetime, attrdict, (pyfftw - optional),  plus other standard libraries that should be already installed.

 ### Install ###

 Simply download the repository in the desired folder to start using it.
-If you have a PYTHONPATH already set, you can put the fifpy folder directly there so that you can import the package from everywhere.
+If you have a PYTHONPATH already set, you can put the fifpy folder directly in one of the PYTHONPATH folders so that you can import the module from everywhere.

 example: assuming fifpy is located in the PYTHONPATH or in the local path from where python3 is been executed